AlexPetrusca/Mephisto/README.md

 You may notice that when you click outside of Mephisto's popup window, the popup will lose focus and close.
 To prevent this, right-click the pinned icon and click 'Inspect Popup'.

-For more information, check out [Wiki: Getting Started](https://github.com/AlexPetrusca/Mephisto/wiki/Getting-Started).
+For more information, see [Getting Started](https://github.com/AlexPetrusca/Mephisto/wiki/Getting-Started).

 ## How to Contribute